yackx/ipgo/content/basic-data-types/strings.md

 4 -> o
 ```

-This shorter form is to be preferred over the former whenever suitable.
+This shorter form is to be preferred whenever suitable.

 ### Package strings